STORM

 Next, his right hand strays to his neck.

+He does it.
 I kick his legs wider, frisk him.
 Find the knife in the scabbard down his back.
-And a dinky 9mm Norinco in a plastic ankle holster.
-As I shove them out of range.
-Doone's aim droops to the guy's balls.
+And an ankle holster with a 9mm Norinco.
+As I shove the weapons out of range, Doone's aim droops to the guy's balls.
 'Back up.'

 The Russian knows he's out of options.
 Because Doone's ex-special forces with a heart that pumps radiator coolant.
 And he's a man-mountain, which makes his nickname, Lorna, droll.
 I'm big, too, and don't go down fast.